9GAG CEO Ray Chan: ‘Building a healthy community is a never-ending battle’

 RC: Challenging.
 But if it’s easy, it’s not fun.
 If you want capital and talent hard enough, you can still get it in Hong Kong.
 But you may have to work harder than the people in Silicon Valley.
 I see it as a fun challenge.
 In Hong Kong the running cost of a company is generally lower.
 If you’re building hardware it will be easier for you to go back to China to get prototypes.
 In San Francisco there’s tons of talent and easy access to capital, but the cost is very high.
 I don’t think any city or any country is a perfect place to build a startup.

 I feel like in Hong Kong, people are generally very entrepreneurial.
-Hong Kong is a very small city but its a global city, a top finance city in the world.
+Hong Kong is a very small city but it’s a global city, a top finance city in the world.
 So the living standard is very high.
 I think it proves that people in Hong Kong are very good at problem solving.
 But we do have teammates from other parts of the world, but we are intentionally small.
 Nowadays, you don’t necessarily need a big team to build a big impact.

 It’s two sides of the same coin though, challenge and opportunity.
 When startups succeed, it helps students know that after graduation, they don’t have to work for the government or work in a bank.
 There are other interesting opportunities for them in a different industry.